Community Development I: Principles and Strategies of Community Change

 ||August 20, 2018 - December 07, 2018

 In this course, students analyze principles and practices of community change and development.
 Using case studies, students relate community development approaches to conceptual models from diverse disciplines.
 Students explore professional practice principles and construct their personal framework for practicing community development.
-This course is required before taking other core courses.

 For course access questions, contact the teaching university’s campus coordinator.
 For enrollment questions, contact your home university campus coordinator.